Shadi-Shwiyat/holbertonschool-web_front_end/Javascript_advanced/README.md

 - getArea: function that returns the surface area of a the object using the width and length

 Create a variable named boundGetArea, that will bind the object roomDimensions to the getArea function

+### <a name="task13"></a>Binding + Closure
+Write an object user with the attributes:
+- hobby: Calligraphy
+- favoriteSport: Hockey
+- astrologicalSign: Aries
+- firstName: Buillaume
+- lastName: Ialva
+- location: Telaviv
+- occupation: Engineer

+Create a function named logWelcomeUser:
+- It takes one argument welcomeString (String)
+- It logs to the console <welcomeString>, <firstName>.
+Your occupation is: <occupation>

+Create a variable named bindLogWelcomeUser.
+It binds the logWelcomeUser function to the user object.

+Call the function with the string Welcome

+Requirements:
+- Calling bindLogWelcomeUser('Hello'); should return Hello, Buillaume.
+Your occupation is: Engineer

+### Simple callback
+Write a new function named createElement:
+- It accepts one argument data (String)
+- It creates a paragraph element
+- The content of the paragraph is set to data
+- It appends to the document body the paragraph

+Create a new function named queryWikipedia:
+- It accepts one argument callback (function)
+- Using XMLHttpRequest, it get the article of Stack Overflow with the URL https://en.wikipedia.org/w/api.php?format=json&action=query&prop=extracts&exintro&explaintext&redirects=1&titles=Stack%20Overflow&origin=*
+- Once the fetch is correctly executed, it calls the callback function with the extract of the API response

+Call queryWikipedia with createElement as callback

+Requirements:
+- Use vanilla javascript to run the Ajax query (no jQuery or other framework)
+- You must not call createElement within queryWikipedia directly